metio/terraform-provider-k8s/docs/data-sources/kueue_x_k8s_io_cluster_queue_v1beta1_manifest.md

 Optional:

-- `admission_checks` (List of String) admissionChecks lists the AdmissionChecks required by this ClusterQueue.Cannot be used along with AdmissionCheckStrategy.
+- `admission_checks` (List of String) admissionChecks lists the AdmissionChecks required by this ClusterQueue.
+Cannot be used along with AdmissionCheckStrategy.
-- `admission_checks_strategy` (Attributes) admissionCheckStrategy defines a list of strategies to determine which ResourceFlavors require AdmissionChecks.This property cannot be used in conjunction with the 'admissionChecks' property. (see [below for nested schema](#nestedatt--spec--admission_checks_strategy))
+- `admission_checks_strategy` (Attributes) admissionCheckStrategy defines a list of strategies to determine which ResourceFlavors require AdmissionChecks.
+This property cannot be used in conjunction with the 'admissionChecks' property. (see [below for nested schema](#nestedatt--spec--admission_checks_strategy))
 - `cohort` (String) cohort that this ClusterQueue belongs to.
-CQs that belong to thesame cohort can borrow unused resources from each other.A CQ can be a member of a single borrowing cohort.
-A workload submittedto a queue referencing this CQ can borrow quota from any CQ in the cohort.Only quota for the [resource, flavor] pairs listed in the CQ can beborrowed.If empty, this ClusterQueue cannot borrow from any other ClusterQueue andvice versa.A cohort is a name that links CQs together, but it doesn't reference anyobject.Validation of a cohort name is equivalent to that of object names:subdomain in DNS (RFC 1123).
+CQs that belong to the same cohort can borrow unused resources from each other.
+A CQ can be a member of a single borrowing cohort.
+A workload submitted to a queue referencing this CQ can borrow quota from any CQ in the cohort.
+Only quota for the [resource, flavor] pairs listed in the CQ can be borrowed.
+If empty, this ClusterQueue cannot borrow from any other ClusterQueue and vice versa.
+A cohort is a name that links CQs together, but it doesn't reference any object.
+Validation of a cohort name is equivalent to that of object names: subdomain in DNS (RFC 1123).
-- `fair_sharing` (Attributes) fairSharing defines the properties of the ClusterQueue when participating in fair sharing.The values are only relevant if fair sharing is enabled in the Kueue configuration. (see [below for nested schema](#nestedatt--spec--fair_sharing))
+- `fair_sharing` (Attributes) fairSharing defines the properties of the ClusterQueue when participating in fair sharing.
+The values are only relevant if fair sharing is enabled in the Kueue configuration. (see [below for nested schema](#nestedatt--spec--fair_sharing))
-- `flavor_fungibility` (Attributes) flavorFungibility defines whether a workload should try the next flavorbefore borrowing or preempting in the flavor being evaluated. (see [below for nested schema](#nestedatt--spec--flavor_fungibility))
+- `flavor_fungibility` (Attributes) flavorFungibility defines whether a workload should try the next flavor before borrowing or preempting in the flavor being evaluated. (see [below for nested schema](#nestedatt--spec--flavor_fungibility))
-- `namespace_selector` (Attributes) namespaceSelector defines which namespaces are allowed to submit workloads tothis clusterQueue.
-Beyond this basic support for policy, a policy agent likeGatekeeper should be used to enforce more advanced policies.Defaults to null which is a nothing selector (no namespaces eligible).If set to an empty selector '{}', then all namespaces are eligible. (see [below for nested schema](#nestedatt--spec--namespace_selector))
+- `namespace_selector` (Attributes) namespaceSelector defines which namespaces are allowed to submit workloads to this clusterQueue.
+Beyond this basic support for policy, a policy agent like Gatekeeper should be used to enforce more advanced policies.
+Defaults to null which is a nothing selector (no namespaces eligible).
+If set to an empty selector '{}', then all namespaces are eligible. (see [below for nested schema](#nestedatt--spec--namespace_selector))
-- `preemption` (Attributes) preemption describes policies to preempt Workloads from this ClusterQueueor the ClusterQueue's cohort.Preemption can happen in two scenarios:- When a Workload fits within the nominal quota of the ClusterQueue, but  the quota is currently borrowed by other ClusterQueues in the cohort.
-Preempting Workloads in other ClusterQueues allows this ClusterQueue to  reclaim its nominal quota.- When a Workload doesn't fit within the nominal quota of the ClusterQueue  and there are admitted Workloads in the ClusterQueue with lower priority.The preemption algorithm tries to find a minimal set of Workloads topreempt to accomomdate the pending Workload, preempting Workloads withlower priority first. (see [below for nested schema](#nestedatt--spec--preemption))
+- `preemption` (Attributes) preemption describes policies to preempt Workloads from this ClusterQueue or the ClusterQueue's cohort.
+Preemption can happen in two scenarios: - When a Workload fits within the nominal quota of the ClusterQueue, but the quota is currently borrowed by other ClusterQueues in the cohort.
+Preempting Workloads in other ClusterQueues allows this ClusterQueue to reclaim its nominal quota. - When a Workload doesn't fit within the nominal quota of the ClusterQueue and there are admitted Workloads in the ClusterQueue with lower priority.
+The preemption algorithm tries to find a minimal set of Workloads to preempt to accomomdate the pending Workload, preempting Workloads with lower priority first. (see [below for nested schema](#nestedatt--spec--preemption))
-- `queueing_strategy` (String) QueueingStrategy indicates the queueing strategy of the workloadsacross the queues in this ClusterQueue.Current Supported Strategies:- StrictFIFO: workloads are ordered strictly by creation time.Older workloads that can't be admitted will block admitting newerworkloads even if they fit available quota.- BestEffortFIFO: workloads are ordered by creation time,however older workloads that can't be admitted will not blockadmitting newer workloads that fit existing quota.
+- `queueing_strategy` (String) QueueingStrategy indicates the queueing strategy of the workloads across the queues in this ClusterQueue.
+Current Supported Strategies: - StrictFIFO: workloads are ordered strictly by creation time.
+Older workloads that can't be admitted will block admitting newer workloads even if they fit available quota. - BestEffortFIFO: workloads are ordered by creation time, however older workloads that can't be admitted will not block admitting newer workloads that fit existing quota.
-- `resource_groups` (Attributes List) resourceGroups describes groups of resources.Each resource group defines the list of resources and a list of flavorsthat provide quotas for these resources.Each resource and each flavor can only form part of one resource group.resourceGroups can be up to 16. (see [below for nested schema](#nestedatt--spec--resource_groups))
+- `resource_groups` (Attributes List) resourceGroups describes groups of resources.
+Each resource group defines the list of resources and a list of flavors that provide quotas for these resources.
+Each resource and each flavor can only form part of one resource group. resourceGroups can be up to 16. (see [below for nested schema](#nestedatt--spec--resource_groups))
-- `stop_policy` (String) stopPolicy - if set to a value different from None, the ClusterQueue is considered Inactive, no new reservation beingmade.Depending on its value, its associated workloads will:- None - Workloads are admitted- HoldAndDrain - Admitted workloads are evicted and Reserving workloads will cancel the reservation.- Hold - Admitted workloads will run to completion and Reserving workloads will cancel the reservation.
+- `stop_policy` (String) stopPolicy - if set to a value different from None, the ClusterQueue is considered Inactive, no new reservation being made.
+Depending on its value, its associated workloads will: - None - Workloads are admitted - HoldAndDrain - Admitted workloads are evicted and Reserving workloads will cancel the reservation. - Hold - Admitted workloads will run to completion and Reserving workloads will cancel the reservation.

 <a id="nestedatt--spec--admission_checks_strategy"></a>
 ### Nested Schema for `spec.admission_checks_strategy`